mestrydipti/HR-Attrition-Analysis-/README.md

 # HR-Attrition-Analysis-
-This repository contains an HR Attrition Analysis Dashboard created entirely in Microsoft Excel**.
+This repository contains an HR Attrition Analysis Dashboard created entirely in Microsoft Excel.
 The dashboard visualizes important HR metrics such as:

 - Total Employees